Degradation-Aware Metric Prompting for Hyperspectral Image Restoration: Introduction

-In this work, we propose Degradation-Aware Metric Prompting (DAMP), a unified HSI restoration framework that does not rely on explicit degradation priors.
-Instead of predefined degradation types or textual prompts, we quantify degradations using spatial-spectral metrics that capture multi-dimensional characteristics.
-Our analysis indicates that (i) a small set of key metrics can effectively distinguish typical degradation types, and (ii) tasks with similar metric responses (\eg, slight blur and low noise) exhibit similar degradation characteristics.
-Based on this observation, we introduce Degradation Prompts (DP), which continuously encode degradation severity across dimensions, naturally reflecting task commonality without requiring explicit priors.
-To leverage this information, a Spatial-Spectral Adaptive Module (SSAM) is designed, which dynamically adjusts the contributions of spatial and spectral feature extraction based on learned parameters.
-We further integrate DP and SSAM into a Mixture-of-Experts (MoE) architecture, where DP serves as a degradation-aware gating router and SSAM modules act as the primary experts.
-This design enables adaptive, efficient, and unified restoration under diverse, mixed, or unseen degradations.
-As shown in Fig.~\ref{fig1}, extensive experiments demonstrate that DAMP achieves the state-of-the-art (SOTA) performance across multiple HSI restoration tasks and generalizes effectively to unseen degradation scenarios.
+In this work, we propose Degradation-Aware Metric Prompting (DAMP), a unified HSI restoration framework that eliminates the need for explicit degradation priors or implicit black-box representations.
+Instead of relying on predefined degradation types, textual prompts, or opaque latent vectors, we quantify degradations using interpretable spatial-spectral metrics.
+Our analysis indicates that (i) a small set of key metrics can effectively distinguish typical degradation types, and (ii) distinct degradation types can exhibit overlapping distributions across specific metrics (\eg, slight blur and low noise), reflecting underlying commonalities despite their different physical origins.
+Based on these observations, we introduce Degradation Prompts (DP), which continuously encode degradation severity across dimensions to naturally reflect task commonality.
+To translate these degradation insights into adaptive restoration, we propose the Degradation-Adaptive Mixture-of-Experts (DAMoE) architecture.
+Within this framework, Spatial-Spectral Adaptive Modules (SSAMs) serve as specialized experts, utilizing learnable fusion coefficients to dynamically modulate spatial and spectral feature extraction for distinct degradation degrees.
+By employing the DP as a degradation-aware gating router, DAMoE intelligently activates and aggregates the optimal experts tailored to the specific input.
+This design enables adaptive and unified restoration under diverse, mixed, or unseen degradations.
+As shown in Fig.~\ref{fig1}, extensive experiments demonstrate that DAMP achieves state-of-the-art (SOTA) performance across multiple HSI restoration tasks and generalizes effectively to unseen degradation scenarios.
 Our main contributions are summarized as follows:

-\begin{itemize} \item We propose Degradation-Aware Metric Prompting, a unified HSI restoration framework that eliminates the need for explicit degradation priors.
+\begin{itemize} \item We propose DAMP, a unified HSI restoration framework that eliminates the need for explicit degradation priors while offering an interpretable characterization of degradations.
 By leveraging degradation-aware metric representations, DAMP adaptively handles diverse, mixed, and unseen degradations within a single model.